WillieDvin/WillieDvin/README.md

 Hello, Web Surfer.
 My name is Alex.
 Im just learning "python" and gaining dev skills.
-It is realy hard for me
+It is realy hard for me,
 so you are always welcome to laugh at my codes.
+Be my guest
+whili I'm guesting here
-Be my guest and have a nice day!
+and have a nice day!
 :D